What you need to streamline your sales process

 Provide the right training

 While some people think that sales skills are naturally endowed rather than something you can learn, in reality the opposite is true, and the best salespeople are those that have received effective training over the course of their careers.
+Nowadays you can now hire commission only sales agents for your business.

 Thankfully there are a whole host of tools and solutions available to deliver this, empowering new and experienced reps alike with the abilities they need to succeed.
 There are so many that it can actually be tricky to pick just one, for example you can read about Seismic vs. Highspot vs Showpad vs. Bigtincan compared to get a feel for what each sales enablement tool brings to the table.